Chris-Graffagnino/sample-s3-csv/README.md

 The use case is for determining a file format, file contents, etc. See the cognoscenti project for an example.

-_Usage:_

-    ./sample.py s3://bucket/key.csv [LINES]
+_Usage: sample.py [OPTIONS]_

+    Options:
+      --bucket TEXT             bucket name
+      --key TEXT                key name
+      --headers / --no-headers  Include headers in output, defaults to include.
+      -d, --delimiter TEXT      File delimiter, defaults to , -l, --lines INTEGER       How many sample lines do you want?
+Defaults to 1000.
+      --help                    Show this message and exit.

-LINES allows you to indicate the number of lines you hope to recieve.
+Allows you to indicate the number of lines you hope to recieve.
 It will grab 1000 lines by default.

-You can also attempt to grab the header row of the file.

-    ./sample.py s3://bucket/key.csv --headers [LINES]
+#### Example

+  python sample.py --bucket foo --key path/to/bar.csv > sample_file.csv